 COMPREHENSION: TAUGHT, NOT CAUGHT!

 There was a time that we thought that comprehension was caught, not taught.
-If we taught students how to read the words, overall comprehension would follow naturally.
+We assumed that if we taught students how to read the words, overall comprehension would follow naturally.
 Unfortunately, that doesn’t always happen.
 Too many of our struggling readers in intermediate and senior grades can say the words on the page but they don’t understand what they’ve read.
-In fact, a 2004 study of 6000 struggling readers found that only about 8% struggled with decoding.
+In fact, a 2014 study of 6000 struggling readers found that only about 8% struggled with decoding.
 The great majority could read the words with accuracy (and even fluency) but didn’t understand what they read.

 HOW DO YOU TEACH COMPREHENSION, ANYWAY?